How to avoid outsourcing pitfalls

 Outsourcing pitfalls explained

-In software development outsourcing the vendor is the agent and the client is the principal.
+In software development outsourcing the vendor is the agent and the client, represented by the CTO, is the principal.

-Before the start of the interaction (ex ante), the client cannot fully judge:
+Before the start of the interaction (ex ante), the CTO cannot fully judge:

 The end result for the client is low productivity of software development.